|Hometown:||Oak Grove, Minn.|

 Blanske chose Nebraska over Arkansas, Minnesota, Iowa State, Washington and Denver.

 Blanske is the daughter of Jim and Michelle Blanske and was born April 1, 1994.
 She has two brothers, Brent and Bo and one sister, Jamie.
 A native of Oak Grove, Minn., Blanske was a three year honor roll selection at St. Francis High School and graduated with honors.
-She is majoring in business and marketing and is a four-time member of the Nebraska Scholar-Athlete Honor Roll.
+She is majoring in business and marketing and is a two-time NACGC/W Scholastic All-American.
+Blanske is a three-time academic All-Big Ten selection and is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
+She is also a three-time member of the Tom Osborne Citizenship Team

 Blanske’s Career Highs at Nebraska